osg-htc/osg-htc.github.io/_events/High-Throughput-Bioinformatics-2025-05-20.md

 {% capture subsection %}
 # Who

-OSPool users who have large data needs or want to learn about data in distributed computing
+OSPool users who want to learn about creating and scaling up their workflows, especially in a bioinformatics setting.

 # When

-Tuesday, April 15 from 2:30-4:00pm EST
+Tuesday, May 20 from 2:30-4:00pm EST

 # Where